sictweb/web222/weeks/week01/README.md

 * JavaScript Variables: variables must start with a letter (`a-zA-z`), underscore (`_`), or dollar sign (`$`).
 They cannot be a [reserved (key) word](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords).
 Subsequent characters can be letters, numbers, underscores.

-* NOTE: If you forget to use the `var` keyword, JavaScript will still allow you to use a variable, and simply create a *global variable*.
+*NOTE*: If you forget to use the `var` keyword, JavaScript will still allow you to use a variable, and simply create a *global variable*.
 We often refer to this as "leaking a global," and it should always be avoided:

 ```js
 var a = 6;      // GOOD: a is declared with var